Canada Games Council

 Building a streamlined, comprehensive digital program to create immersive and participatory experiences for fans and athletes alike.

 Before OPIN’s engagement with the Games Council in 2015, each Host Society took responsibility for their own digital properties and infrastructure – resulting in duplication of efforts and unnecessary added costs.
-The Council was ready to streamline the digital efforts and, create a single platform for more immersive and informative experiences for Host Societies, participants, sponsors and fans.
+The Council was ready to streamline the digital efforts and create a single platform for more immersive and informative experiences for participants, sponsors, and fans.

 When OPIN began discussions with the Games Council, Host Society websites were built from the ground up every two years, creating disjointed user and site management experiences and, resulting in unnecessary and redundant development costs.